gavinyork/zephyr3d/site/report/scene.api.md

     reset(_target: object): void;
 }

+// Warning: (ae-internal-missing-underscore) The name "appInstance" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export let appInstance: Application;

 // Warning: (ae-forgotten-export) The symbol "appEventMap" needs to be exported by the entry point index.d.ts
 //
 // @public